dev-0x0/dev-0x0.github.io/_posts/2022-11-22-file-transfers.md

 ![http2](/assets/img/http2.png)
 <br>
+The `-m` option in the above commands runs a Python module as a script.
 As we can see from the screenshots above, the default port for the server is 8000.
 We can change that to a port of our choosing by adding it to the end of the command.